radleylewis/blog/src/flask_vs_node_001.md

 ## Performance

 I often hear comparisons between the _speed_ of languages.
 The fact of the matter is however, that in the vast majority of practical cases of implementation, speed of development - that is how fast the project can be delivered - trumps the speed of the application.
-No doubt that in large companies such as Google and Netflix, will hundreds of millions of users and insane volumes of data, speed does count.
+No doubt that in large companies such as Google and Netflix, with hundreds of millions of users and insane volumes of data, speed does count.
 But in that case you wouldn't use JavaScript or Python.

 *"Python where we can, C++ where we must"* - Early days at Google